1957 Auckland City mayoral by-election

 The 1957 Auckland City mayoral by-election was held to fill the vacant position of Mayor of Auckland.
 The polling was conducted using the standard first-past-the-post electoral method.

 Background

-The by-election was triggered by the death of sitting Mayor Thomas Ashby.
+The by-election was triggered by the death of sitting Mayor Tom Ashby.
 Five candidates put their names forward for the contest, with Deputy-Mayor Keith Buttle elected the new Mayor.
 Councillor Dove-Myer Robinson's United Independents (who had backed Ashby a year earlier) ticket chose to neither contest the election nor endorse a candidate.

 Results

 The following table gives the election results: